Coding and Billing Basics

 - Document everything!
 If you didn’t write it down, it didn’t happen.

 - Leverage your electronic medical record (EMR) templates to help you automate the coding process.
-Many EMR systems will automatically calculate the proper CPT code for your work if you document all of the things you do.
+Many EMR systems will automatically calculate the proper CPT code for your work.
+That only works if you document all of the things you do.
 Set up your templates to prompt you to fill in the right number of items to ensure you’re maximizing your documentation for each encounter.

 - Be honest!
 Don’t over-code encounters.
 Don’t document work you didn’t do.
 Your integrity is worth more than that extra 10-20% reimbursement.